White-Mouse/AFL-SILK/README.md

 # AFL-SILK
 ![](https://img.shields.io/hexpm/l/plug?style=flat-square)

   AFL-SILK is a component of SILK (A Hybrid Fuzzer) which is implemented based on AFL 2.57b.
-The main idea is that give seeds whose unexplored paths have lower exploration difficulty more energy.
+The main idea is that give easy paths more power.

   ## Environment
   - Tested on Ubuntu 16.04 64bit